JoyfulReaper/DiscordBot/README.md

 DiscordBot
 ==========
 A Discord Bot written in C# using the Discord.NET library.
-I plan to continue to expland this bot with common Discord bot features.
+I plan to continue to expand this bot with common Discord bot features.
 If you would like to see a command/feature/different database or ORM/etc please open an issues, I love a challenge :)

 If you would like to contribute, offer suggestion/criticism or hang out on the Discord server I test the bot in join here: https://discord.gg/2bxgHyfN6A If you want to invite the bot to your server then ask in the server linked above.
 For now it's just running on my PC as I develop it though.

 DiscordBot has the following features:

-* Auto Roles: Allow Discord roles to be registered with the bot, these registered roles will be given to all members when joing the server.
+* Auto Roles: Allow Discord roles to be registered with the bot, these registered roles will be given to all members when joining the server.
   * autoroles, addautotole, delautorole, runautorules
 * Fun:
   * 8ball, coinflip, rolldie, RussianRoulette, lmgtfy (Let Me Google That for You), RockPaperScissors